maayaikeda/newyork_crime/README.md

 Notes:

-** Some might say that larger cities are more efficient at sovling crimes, however, that does not seem to be true according to the 2017 FBI uniform crime report.
+** Some might say that larger cities are more efficient at sovling crimes, however, that does not seem to be true according to the 2017 FBI uniform crime report.  <br>
-** In the context of the violent crimes, in almost cases, the offender and the victim are the same race (also from FBI uniform crime report).
+** In the context of the violent crimes, in almost all cases, the offender and the victim are the same race (also from FBI uniform crime report).

 [Linke to full analysis](https://github.com/maayaikeda/newyork_crime/blob/master/New_york_race_and_arrest.ipynb)